-Hardware like LiDar, 5G network, biometric sensors, IoT, stereo cameras, or on-device chips to run are AI have changed the way users expect to work with technology.
-Paired with AI capabilities like computer vision there are endless possibilities for industries like travel, healthcare, manufacturing, retail, food & beverage and finance.
+Hardware like LiDar, 5G network, biometric sensors, IoT, stereo cameras, or on-device chips to run are AI has changed the way users expect to work with technology.
+Paired with AI capabilities like computer vision there are endless possibilities for industries like travel, healthcare, manufacturing, retail, food, & beverage and finance.

 Whether building smart contracts using blockchain or using AI for automating processes, when integrated with current way of doing things can completely change the way we define efficiency and expectations.

-Growth is expected in blockchain market till 2025
+Growth is expected in the blockchain market till 2025

-Increase in AR marketing is expected in 2022
+An increase in AR marketing is expected, in 2022

 Increase in sales of VR headsets in 2021